Tension at funerals for Orlando victims with protest, irate driver

 The Senate is expected to vote on Monday on four proposals for limited gun restrictions, although all four are expected to fail.
 A group of Republican senators attempted on Friday to craft compromise legislation that might stand a better chance of passing.

-(Additional reporting by Barbara Goldberg in New York and Jim Young in Orlando; Writing by Bill Rigby; Editing by Mary Milliken and Dan Grebler)
+(Additional reporting by Barbara Goldberg in New York and Jim Young in Orlando; Writing by Bill Rigby; Editing by Mary Milliken)